 The treatment of systematic uncertainties of the jet data used in our analysis requires particular attention.
-For the CDF data, uncertainties are provided that are only correlated within each rapidity bin.
-These are treated separately, allowing an overall normalization to move the entire data set uniformly.
-Furthermore, both D0 [68] and CDF [69] provide parton to hadron correction factors obtained from Monte Carlo simulations [69], which translate the parton level calculation to the hadron level, and these are incorporated in our analysis.
+For the CDF data, uncertainties are provided that are only correlated within each rapidity bin and have to be treated separately.
+Furthermore, both D0 [70] and CDF [71] provide parton to hadron correction factors obtained from Monte Carlo simulations [71], which translate the parton level calculation to the hadron level, and these are incorporated in our analysis.

-For the STAR jet data, an uncertainty in the relative luminosity measurement usually results in a shift of the $A{LL}$ data by an additive constant (fully correlated systemic uncertainty) [19], while an uncertainty in the measurement of the polarization magnitude scales the $A{LL}$ data (normalization uncertainty).
+For the STAR jet data, an uncertainty in the relative luminosity measurement usually results in a shift of the A{LL} data by an additive constant (fully correlated systemic uncertainty) [19], while an uncertainty in the measurement of the polarization magnitude scales the A{LL} data (normalization uncertainty).
 We implement these uncertainties in our analysis as described in Sec.
-IIIB below.
-To avoid underestimating uncertainties, we treat weakly correlated uncertainties as uncorrelated, in particular, for the STAR jet $A{LL}$ data from the 2005 [19], 2009 [20] and 2013 [23] and 2015 [22] runs.
+III B below.
+To avoid underestimating uncertainties, we treat weakly correlated uncertainties as uncorrelated, in particular, for the STAR jet A{LL} data from the 2005 [19], 2009 [20] and 2013 [23] and 2015 [22] runs.

 The global kinematic coverage of the unpolarized and polarized datasets is shown in Fig. 1.
-Clearly, the range of kinematics spanned by the unpolarized data is significantly greater than that of the polarized (by some 2 orders of magnitude at small x and 2 orders of magnitude at high $Q^2$ ).
+Clearly, the range of kinematics spanned by the unpolarized data is significantly greater than that of the polarized (by some 2 orders of magnitude at small x and 2 orders of magnitude at high Q^2).
 Importantly, however, the range covered by the polarized data overlaps with the unpolarized, so that in this range a consistent analysis of spin-dependent and spin-averaged PDFs can be achieved.